JustlfC03/JustlfC03.github.io/_pages/about.md

 - *2021.09 - 2024.04*, The Chinese University of Hong Kong (Shenzhen), SRIBD Laboratory, advised by Professor [Changmiao Wang（王昌淼）](https://www.sribd.cn/teacher/505).

 # 🔥 News
+- *2026.06.28*: 🎉🎉 Our paper has been accepted by [IEEE Journal of Biomedical and Health Informatics](https://www.embs.org/jbhi/)!
 - *2026.06.13*: 🎉🎉 Our two papers have been accepted by [MICCAI 2026](https://conferences.miccai.org/2026/en/)!
 - *2026.06.08*: 🎉🎉 Our paper has been accepted by [Biomedical Signal Processing and Control](https://www.sciencedirect.com/journal/biomedical-signal-processing-and-control)!
 - *2026.06.02*: 🎉🎉 Our paper has been accepted by [NeuroImage](https://www.sciencedirect.com/journal/neuroimage)!